Reel Steel was established in 2015 as a film magazine and screening event group through a love for cinema.

 Joe is a film lover sharing reviews of personal favourites and new releases in the hope of enthusing readers into seeing something they haven’t before.

-He also owns an ever increasing collection of film soundtracks on vinyl.
+He also owns an ever increasing collection of film scores on vinyl.

 Favourite films: Battle Royale, Pan’s Labyrinth, Akira, Princess Mononoke, Crouching Tiger Hidden Dragon, Drive, A Scanner Darkly, Zatoichi, City Of God, Tekkonkinkreet, Birdman, Lost In Translation, Taxi Driver, You Were Never Really Here, Whiplash, Get Out, One Cut of the Dead, Evil Dead 2 and Big Trouble In Little China.